xnki7/Spark-Aid/README.md

 - **Blockchain Wallet:** A secure blockchain wallet for each user, ensuring transaction security.
 - **User-Friendly Dashboard:** Manage and track campaign progress effortlessly.

-## How to Use

-For detailed instructions on using SparkAid, refer to the [User Guide](docs/user-guide.md).

-## Contributing

-We welcome contributions!
-Follow our [Contribution Guidelines](CONTRIBUTING.md) to get started.

 ## License